claudy-ai/BeijingKaoya/README.md

 2. Ensure you have a webcamera installed to your computer

+3. Git clone this repo by pressing on the green button at the top right indicated as "code"

-3. Use the Yml file in the repo and run in your terminal 'peekingduck run;
+4. Navigate to the Yml file in the repo using "cd" command in your terminaland run the command 'peekingduck run;

 # Problem Statement :